 What to See & Do

 City Palace: To really experience this 18th-century palace, buy a Royal Splendour ticket, which includes a guided tour of the Chandra Mahal (private quarters).
-There you'll find the Shobha Niwas (Hall of Beauty) with its walls lavishly embellished with mirrors and real gold leaf.
+You’ll find the Shobha Niwas (Hall of Beauty) with its walls lavishly embellished with mirrors and real gold leaf.
 On the floor above, you'll find the Chhavi Niwas (Hall of Images) with its beautifully preserved blue and white frescoes.
+The Pritam Chowk is an enclosed courtyard with four doorways signifying the seasons of the year.
+Arrive for 9.30am so you can see them up close before the crowds and cameras!

 Old City Dawn Walk: Begin at the Phool Mandi (flower market) where the air is sweet with the scent of roses and marigolds ready to be strung into garlands or used in rangoli.
+Across the street is the far more hectic vegetable market - stay out of the way of the (all female!) porters who carry up to 50kg on their heads and have a fast-paced job to do.
 Ensure you arrive at Govind Dev Ji temple in time for the Aarti ceremony (timings change with the sunrise so ask locally).
+If you're staying at Samode Haveli the brilliant Sujit Rathore can take you: he is able to showcase the city at its most compelling (and knows the best spots for breakfast street food).

 Amber Fort: This fort and its palace rise like a golden mirage 11km outside of the city.
 Look out (and up!) for the immaculately preserved frescoes on the sandstone of its Ganesh Pol and glittering Sheesh Mahal, which was completed in 1727.
 It is a tourist hotspot so two tips: arrive for opening (8am) and you will have the place to yourself; the elephants that carry tourists are awe-inspiring, but opt for the 10-minute walk up the ramparts as their welfare has been called into question.